-Gold Barbs are a species that are sure to brighten up your aquarium.
+Gold Barbs are a species of barb fish that are sure to brighten up your aquarium.
 They dazzle with their colors and shoaling behaviors, leaving you transfixed on your fish tank.

 What makes them even more popular is their ease of care.
 Beginner aquarists will enjoy their hardy nature and simple needs, so don’t be worried if you’re new to the hobby.

 This article will cover everything you need to know when caring for Gold Barbs.
 We will cover things like their preferred environment, their diet, and even how to breed them…

 TABLE OF CONTENTS